victoria-r/BioPython/README.md

 ## find_dmel_orf.py

-Finds the first open reading frame (ORF) frome the non-local fasta file ```/scratch/Drosophila/dmel-all-chromosome-r6.17.fasta```.
+Finds the first open reading frame (ORF) from the non-local fasta file ```/scratch/Drosophila/dmel-all-chromosome-r6.17.fasta```.
 Translates the OFT to protein and prints out the protein.

 ## find_orf.py